Join us and make YOUR mark on the World!

 - Perform other duties as assigned.

-- Ability to secure and maintain a U.S. DOE Q-level security clearance with Sensitive Compartmented Information (SCI) access, which requires U.S. citizenship.
+- Ability to obtain and maintain a U.S. DOE Q-level security clearance which requires U.S. citizenship.

-- Bachelor’s degree in optical science and engineering, physics, or related fields; or equivalent combination of education and previously relevant experience.
+- Bachelor’s degree in Material Science, Optical Engineering, Physics, or related field, or the equivalent combination of education and previous related experience.

-- Sufficient verbal communication skills necessary to effectively collaborate within a team environment.
+- Proficient verbal and written communication skills necessary to effectively collaborate in a team environment, present/explain technical information.

 Qualifications We Desire